Our mission

 VolunteersImpact

-The Sahel Integrated Resilience Programme (SIRP) has achieved transformative outcomes in ecosystem restoration and community resilience.
-Since its launch in 2018, SIRP’s integrated resilience activities have reached 4 million people across 3,500 villages, restoring 300,000 hectares of degraded land, 4,000 hectares of vegetable gardens, and 2,790 ponds.
+The Sahel IRP has achieved transformative results in restoring land and strengthening community resilience.
+Since 2018, it has reached 4 million people across 3,500 villages, restoring over 420,000 hectares of degraded land, 4,000 hectares of vegetable gardens, and 2,790 ponds – amongst others.

-Over 2.2 million people participated in conservation efforts using techniques such as zai pits, half-moons and stone bunds, but also large-scale infrastructure such as dykes, dams and water-spreading weirs.
-This was enabled by hundreds of participatory planning exercises, mobilizing communities around shared goals, strengthening social cohesion and reducing resource conflicts (IFPRI, SIPRI).
+More than 2.2 million people contributed to soil and water conservation using zai pits, half-moons, stone bunds, as well as larger infrastructure like dykes, dams, and water-spreading weirs.
+Hundreds of participatory planning exercises brought together diverse and displaced communities, mobilizing shared goals, strengthening social cohesion, and reducing resource conflicts (IFPRI, SIPRI).

-These efforts have recharged millions of liters of groundwater, boosted vegetation cover by nearly 50% (NASA/USAID), and sequestered millions of tons of CO₂.
-In 2022, over 80% of SIRP-supported villages in Niger withstood severe food crises without humanitarian aid, demonstrating strengthened resilience.
+These efforts intercepted an estimated 2.4 billion m³ of runoff, recharging about 475 million m³ of groundwater, and significantly increased vegetation cover (NASA/USAID).
+In 2022, over 80% of Sahel IRP-supported villages in Niger withstood severe food crises without humanitarian aid, demonstrating stronger self-reliance and reduced dependency.